openitu/STL/src/unsup/README.md

             multiply or divide two files applying scaling factors (linear or dB), and adding a DC level.

-pshar:      a directory with makefiles, readme, source code and test files
-            for a portable shell archiving/dearchiving program compatible with Unix the shar utility.
-Very simple and useful, in especial for MSDOS and VMS systems.
-See the directory for more details.

 sb.c        swap bytes for word-oriented files.
 For VMS/Unix/MSDOS.

 sh2chr.c:   convert short-oriented (16-bit words) files to char-oriented